 Yelp/ TJ D.

-Opened in 2014, Harbor Seafood & Steak Co. has gained legions of loyal regulars thanks to its commitment to sourcing seasonal produce, high-quality wild-caught seafood, and (most importantly) Wagyu steaks from Snake River Farms.
-As the name might imply, the seafood dishes here are exceptional, but the Wagyu, served with creative sides, is where the menu really shines.
-Choose from a filet (either four or seven ounces) with blue cheese, bacon, peas, and pancetta; sirloin with mac and cheese, broccolini, and almonds; or ribeye with green beans, toasted hazelnuts, and roasted garlic mashed potatoes; top it off with shrimp, crab, lobster, or scallops; and wash it all down with a glass of wine from the Pacific Northwest.
+Opened in 2014, Harbor Seafood & Steak Co. has gained legions of loyal Salt Lake City, Utah, regulars thanks to its commitment to sourcing seasonal produce, high-quality wild-caught seafood and (most importantly) wagyu steaks from Snake River Farms.
+As the name might imply, the seafood dishes here are exceptional, but the wagyu, served with creative sides, is where the menu really shines.
+Choose from a fillet (either 4 or 7 ounces) with blue cheese, bacon, peas and pancetta; sirloin with mac and cheese, broccolini and almonds; or rib-eye with green beans, toasted hazelnuts and roasted garlic mashed potatoes; top it off with shrimp, crab, lobster or scallops; and wash it all down with a glass of wine from the Pacific Northwest.

 Restaurateur Michael Landrum is, as far we most people are concerned, the king of the Arlington culinary scene.
-He serves the state’s best burgers at Ray’s Hell Burger and the state’s best steaks at Ray’s The Steaks, and that’s not even exaggerating.
-Steaks here are dry-aged for 45 days before being hand-trimmed, seasoned with their signature rub, and grilled over an open flame.
+He serves the state’s best burgers at Ray’s Hell Burger and Virgina’s best steaks at Ray’s The Steaks, and that’s not even exaggerating.
+Steaks here are dry-aged for 45 days before being hand-trimmed, seasoned with their signature rub and grilled over an open flame.
 A variety of cuts and styles are available, but you can’t go wrong with the New York strip, available in either the “classic” or “steakhouse” cut.
-The prices are also insanely reasonable; a classic cut strip with aged Roquefort-port wine sauce will only set you back $29.99.
+The prices are also insanely reasonable.

 Metropolitan Grill hails itself as home of “the best steak in town,” and you’d be hard-pressed to argue with that.
-Located inside a historic building dating to 1903, the place has all the trappings of a classic upscale steakhouse: large mahogany doors, a tuxedo-clad maître d’, cuts of beef on display, soaring ceilings, crown moldings, oversized booths, plus plenty of brass and even more mahogany.
-But don’t let the pretension fool you: The focus here is on the beef.
-Chef Eric Hellner sources the prime steak from Double R Ranch in Washington State, and it’s all custom dry-aged, seasoned with a proprietary spice mix, and seared over hot mesquite charcoal.
+Located inside a historic building dating to 1903, the place has all the trappings of a classic upscale steakhouse: large mahogany doors, a tuxedo-clad maître d’, cuts of beef on display, soaring ceilings, crown moldings and oversized booths, plus plenty of brass and even more mahogany.
+But don’t let the pretension fool you — the focus here is on the beef.
+Chef Eric Hellner sources the prime steak from Double R Ranch in Washington state, and it’s all custom dry-aged, seasoned with a proprietary spice mix, and seared over hot mesquite charcoal.
 The 60-foot black marble bar is a jewel (don’t miss the award-winning martinis), and the wine list has received Wine Spectator’s “Best of Award of Excellence.”

-Diners in the mood for a classic and old-school steakhouse experience in “the other Charleston” should look no further than The Chop House.
-All steaks here are USDA Prime, available as 8- or 11-ounce filet mignons, steak au poivre, New York strip, 24-ounce porterhouse, or 22-ounce blackened of barbecued cowboy ribeye.
-Beef Wellington on the menu is also a nice touch, as is a generous seafood platter, fried lobster bites, and a roasted rack of venison.
+Diners in the mood for a classic and old-school steakhouse experience in Charleston, West Virginia, should look no further than The Chop House.
+All steaks here are USDA Prime, available as 8- or 11-ounce filet mignons, steak au poivre, New York strip, 24-ounce porterhouse, or 22-ounce blackened or barbecued cowboy rib-eye.
+Beef Wellington on the menu is also a nice touch, as is a generous seafood platter, fried lobster bites and a roasted rack of venison.

-Paul Bartolotta is a renowned restaurateur, best known for his eponymous seafood restaurant at the Wynn Las Vegas (which he left earlier this year) and his 21-year-old Bartolotta Ristorante on the outskirts of Milwaukee, but he’s proven that he’s mastered the art of steak with his nearby Mr. B’s.
-At this classic Italian steakhouse, the steaks are aged for up to 35 days, and are flown in fresh from Nebraska or Colorado.
-Sit out on the patio and go for the 35-day-aged prime Colorado ribeye; on a gorgeous night with the stars overhead, you just might think you’ve gone to carnivore heaven.
+Paul Bartolotta is a renowned Wisconsin restaurateur, best known for his 20-plus-year-old Bartolotta Ristorante on the outskirts of Milwaukee, but he’s proven that he’s mastered the art of steak with his nearby Mr. B’s.
+At this classic Italian steakhouse, the steaks are aged for up to 35 days and are flown in fresh from Nebraska or Colorado.
+Sit out on the patio and go for the 35-day-aged prime Colorado rib-eye; on a gorgeous night with the stars overhead, you just might think you’ve gone to carnivore heaven.

-Located at the foot of the Big Horn Mountains, this steakhouse looks like it could have been a set piece for a John Wayne movie.
-That said, it’s the best steakhouse you’ll encounter in the entire state, serving some of the best prime rib you’ll find anywhere, and it’s packed with locals most night of the week.
-Steaks, which include New York strip, Prime sirloin, ribeye, porterhouse, and filet, are grilled over hardwood, and another favorite is pepper steak, chunks of grilled filet with mushrooms, onions, and peppers.
-Nightly specials are also worth seeking out; their chicken pot pie, only available on Tuesdays, Wednesdays, and Thursdays, is down-home perfection.
+Located at the foot of the Big Horn Mountains, Winchester Steak House looks like it could have been a set piece for a John Wayne movie.
+That said, it’s the best steakhouse you’ll encounter in all of Wyoming, serving some of the best prime rib you’ll find anywhere, and it’s packed with locals most nights of the week.
+Steaks, which include New York strip, Prime sirloin, rib-eye, porterhouse, and fillet, are grilled over hardwood, and another favorite is pepper steak, chunks of grilled fillet with mushrooms, onions and peppers.
+And thankfully, it’s reasonably priced, easily making it one of America’s best inexpensive steakhouses.